Skip to Content

 Keto “Apple” Cobbler

-This keto-friendly apple crisp, like so many of the recipes I create, came out of a real need.
-You see, I was looking for the perfect substitute for apples.
+Like so many of my recipes, this recipe came out of a real need.
+I was looking for the perfect substitute for apples.

 I wanted to enjoy the flavor of cooked cinnamon apples but stay in ketosis.